Things to Do in Lisbon, Portugal

 2 | Visit Belém

-If you make the journey to Pastéis de Belém, make sure to explore the rest of Belém.
-It’s got some highlights of Lisbon in a small radius including Belém Tower, Jerónimos Monastery and the Padrão dos Descobrimentos.
+If you journey to Pastéis de Belém, be sure to explore the rest of Belém.
+It’s got highlights of Lisbon within a small radius, including Belém Tower, Jerónimos Monastery, and the Padrão dos Descobrimentos.
 We caught the train from Cais do Sodré to Alges and walked back (because we missed the stop!) to Belém Tower.
-The tower dates back to the 16th century and was built to commemorate expedition of Vasco da Gama and also served as fortification to defend the port of Lisbon.
-It was closed during our visit, as was a lot of things, because it was the holiday period, but that didn’t stop us visiting to admire the building itself.
+The tower dates back to the 16th century and was built to commemorate Vasco da Gama’s expedition and to serve as a fortification to defend the port of Lisbon.
+It was closed during our visit, as many things were, because it was the holiday period, but that didn’t stop us from admiring the building itself.

 From the tower, head along the river until you reach the Padrão dos Descobrimentos monument and marvel at the stonework before heading inland towards Jerónimos Monastery.
-Both the Belém Tower and Jerónimos Monastery form a UNESCO World Heritage Site.
-Once you’re done here you can head to Pastéis de Belém, get yourself a nice tart and then jump on the tram or bus right back to the centre.
-Lisbon has a very good and easy to navigate public transport system although the ticket machines are in short supply!
+Both the Belém Tower and Jerónimos Monastery are UNESCO World Heritage Sites.
+Once you’re done here, you can head to Pastéis de Belém, grab a tart, and then hop on the tram or bus back to the centre.
+Lisbon has a perfectly easy-to-navigate public transport system, although the ticket machines are in short supply!

 DSCF8809